-- (B) describe how scientific discoveries and innovations such as in aerospace, agriculture, energy, and technology have benefited individuals, businesses, and society in Texas; and - Comment 8(C) predict how future scientific discoveries and technological innovations might affect life in Texas. - Comment 9(21) Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including digital electronic technology.
-The student is expected to: - Comment 10(A) differentiate between, locate, and use valid primary and secondary sources such as technology computer software; interviews; biographies; oral, print, and visual material; documents; and artifacts to acquire information about Texas and the United States the United States and Texas: - Comment 11(B) analyze information by applying absolute and relative chronology through sequencing, sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (C) organize and interpret information in outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; - (D) identify different points of view about an issue, topic, historical event, or current event; and - (E) apply use appropriate mathematical skills to interpret social studies information such as maps and graphs. - (22) Social studies skills.
-Geography.
+- (C) organize and interpret information in outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; and - (D) identify different points of view about an issue, topic, historical event, or current event . [+ and] - [(E) use appropriate mathematical skills to interpret social studies information such as maps and graphs.] - (20) Social studies skills.
 The student uses geographic tools to collect, analyze, and interpret data.
-The student is expected to: - Comment 12(A) apply mapping elements geographic tools, including grid systems, legends, symbols, scales, and compass roses, to create construct and interpret maps; and - (B) translate geographic data, population distribution, and natural resources into a variety of formats such as graphs and maps. - (23) (22) Social studies skills.
+The student is expected to: - (A) apply mapping elements, including grid systems, legends, symbols, scales, and compass roses, to create and interpret maps; and - (B) interpret geographic data, population distribution, and natural resources into a variety of formats such as graphs and maps. - (21) [(22)] Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) use social studies terminology correctly; - (B) incorporate main and supporting ideas in verbal and written communication; - (C) express ideas orally based on research and experiences; - (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies; and - (E) use effective written communication skills standard grammar, spelling, sentence structure, and punctuation. - (24)(23) Social studies skills.
-The student uses problem-solving and decision-making skills, working independently and with others, in a variety of settings.
-The student is expected to:
+The student is expected to: - (A) use social studies terminology correctly; - (B) incorporate main and supporting ideas in verbal and written communication; - (C) express ideas orally based on research and experiences; and - (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies [; and] - [(E) use standard grammar, spelling, sentence structure, and punctuation.] - (22) [(23)] Social studies skills.
+The student uses problem-solving and decision-making skills, working independently and with others [, in a variety of settings].
+The student is expected to [:] - $[\underline{(A)}]$ use $[\underline{a}]$ problem-solving and decision-making processes $[\underline{process}]$ to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution $\underline{[:and]}$ - [(B) use a decision making process to identify a situation that requires a decision, gather information, identify options, predict consequences, and take action to implement a decision.]